-Requires the department to adopt a teacher certification test for all new elementary teachers to ensure they have the skills to deliver evidence-based literacy instruction.
+Requires MDE to adopt a teacher certification test for all new elementary teachers to ensure they have the skills to deliver evidence-based literacy instruction.

 Sec.
-701. MTSS K-3 At-Risk Funding Report
+701. MTSS, At-Risk, Reading Intervention Funding Report

-Requires the MDE to produce a report detailing the progress made by districts with grades K-3 receiving at-risk funding under section 31a of the State Aid Act in implementing Multi-Tiered Systems of Supports (MTSS) in the prior school fiscal year.
+Requires MDE to produce a report detailing the progress made by districts with grades K-3 receiving at-risk funding under section 31a of the State Aid Act in implementing Multi-Tiered Systems of Supports (MTSS), in implementing MTSS for grades 4-8 in the prior school fiscal year, and in providing reading intervention services described in section 1280f of the revised school code.